-Kidney Damage Associated With Gentamicin Use
+Kidney Damage Associated With Gentamicin Use:

 Gentamicin is toxic to certain kidney cells.
 It is excreted in the urine, which results in the kidney cells of a person being treated with gentamicin being almost constantly bathed in gentamicin.
 When gentamicin is given for too long, or at too high a dose, progressive kidney failure frequently occurs.
 As the kidneys fail, less gentamicin is excreted.
 This leads to a higher concentration of gentamicin in the bloodstream, which may further damage the kidneys.
 Once the kidney begins to fail in a person receiving gentamicin, further kidney damage may quickly ensue if the gentamicin dose is not adjusted or discontinued.
-Kidney failure induced by gentamicin is often reversible, or partially reversible, unlike most of gentamicin’s side effects.
+Kidney failure induced by gentamicin is often reversible, or partially reversible, unlike most of gentamicin’s other side effects.

-Symptoms of Kidney Damage
+Symptoms of Kidney Damage: